uroflavin/roadmap/README.md

 ## Credits
 This project is heavyly inspired by https://github.com/SierraSoftworks/roadmap.

+We used the icons from https://www.streamlinehq.com/freebies/pixel/ and one illustration as an example for roadmap-logo.

-All Images used in our roadmap templates are from https://www.streamlinehq.com/ They are open-source licensed under Creative Commons 4.0.
+All images and icons in our templates are from https://www.streamlinehq.com/.
+They are open-source licensed under Creative Commons 4.0.

 Streamline, you did a great job and a big thank you for the lovelly art.
-We mainly used the icons from https://www.streamlinehq.com/freebies/pixel/ and one illustration as an example for roadmap-logo.